hong-chen/notes/bash.md

 ---

-### Deleting large number of files
+### Delete large number of files

-When there are many files in a directory, `rm` will raise system error of `Argument list too long.`
+When there are too many files in a directory, it will raise system error of `Argument list too long.` if one try `rm -rf *` to delete all files under the directory.

-To work around this problem, one can (e.g., delete all files under current directory)
+To fix this problem, one can use the following commands instead (e.g., delete all files under current directory)

 1. `find ./ -name "*" | xargs rm -f`